-If you’re like most people who buy a home, you take out a mortgage to finance the purchase.
-The process that lenders use to assess your creditworthiness is called underwriting.
-Here is what you need to know about this important step.
+If you’re like most people who buy a home, you’ll take out a mortgage to finance the purchase.
+The process that mortgage lenders use to assess your creditworthiness and determine whether to approve you for that loan is called underwriting.
+Here is what you need to know about the mortgage underwriting process.

 What is mortgage underwriting?

 Underwriting is a mortgage lender’s process of assessing the risk of lending money to you.
-The bank, credit union or mortgage lender has to determine whether you are able to pay back the home loan before deciding whether to approve your mortgage application, and does this through underwriting.
+The bank, credit union or lender has to determine whether you are likely to be able to pay back the home loan before deciding whether to approve your mortgage application, and does this through underwriting.

 Before underwriting, a loan officer or mortgage broker collects the many documents necessary for your application.
-A mortgage underwriter then verifies your identification, checks your credit history and assesses your financial situation — including your income, cash reserves, equity investment, financial assets and other risk factors.
+An underwriter then verifies your identification, checks your credit history and assesses your financial situation — including your income, cash reserves, equity investment, financial assets and other risk factors.